-Destination Canada will lead the procurement process to secure industry experts/consultants and will contract them.
+Destination Canada will lead the procurement process to secure industry experts/consultants from its existing roster of consultants and will contract them.
 Where possible, we will engage corridor project lead(s) in the selection process.

 Funding

 Will Destination Canada fund the strategy recommendations?